nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 object of the input is then created with `argMultiMap` as the argument for the constructor.

-Finding the correct garment is achieved through the creation of new `Predicate` classes (in addition to the existing `NameContainsKeywordsPredicate`) which checks if a :
+Finding the correct garment is achieved through the creation of new `Predicate` classes (in addition to the existing `NameContainsKeywordsPredicate`):
-* `ContainsKeywordsPredicate`
+* `ContainsKeywordsPredicate` parent class
-* `SizeContainsKeywordsPredicate`
+* `SizeContainsKeywordsPredicate` child class
-* `ColourContainsKeywordsPredicate`
+* `ColourContainsKeywordsPredicate` child class
-* `TypeContainsKeywordsPredicate`
+* `TypeContainsKeywordsPredicate` child class
-* `DressCodeContainsKeywordsPredicate`
+* `DressCodeContainsKeywordsPredicate` child class
-* `DescriptionContainsKeywordsPredicate`
+* `DescriptionContainsKeywordsPredicate` child class
-* `AttributesContainsKeywordsPredicate`

-`AttributesContainsKeywords` looks through each of the other types of `ContainsKeywordsPredicate` to return true for garments that pass each predicate, and false otherwise.
+`AttributesContainsKeywordsPredicate` class is used which looks through each of the other `ContainsKeywordsPredicate` child classes to return true for garments that pass each predicate, and false otherwise.

 The object of `AttributesContainsKeywordsPredicate` is passed to an object of `FindCommand`.
 The `execute` method of `FindCommand` object is then called with `model`, which then calls the `updateFilteredGarmentList` method of `model`.
-This then displays all matching garments in the data to the front end of the nufash application.
+This then displays all matching garments in the data to the front end of the NuFash application.

 Given below is an example usage scenario of how the `find` mechanism works.

-1. The user launches the nufash application for the first time and is presented with a list of all garments retrieved from local storage `wardrobe.json` (if applicable)
+1. The user launches the NuFash application for the first time and is presented with a list of all garments retrieved from local storage `wardrobe.json` (if applicable)

 2. The user executes `find n/Shirt shorts s/23 22 c/blue` command to find the garments that has name containing